michaelarn0ld/java-ds-algos/README.md

         │
         └── resources
 ```
-The structure for this project is straight-forward; topics are separated into
+The structure for this project is straight forward; topics are separated into
 their own packages.
 For example, `michaelarn0ld.ds_algorithms.arrays` contains
 source files related to arrays.
 Furthermore, documentation and notes on topics
 can be found in their respective paths from `/docs`.
 In the example above,